Palace Theatre (Boston)

-The Palace Theatre (ca.1891-1931) of Boston, Massachusetts was a variety theatre on Court Street in the late 19th and early 20th centuries.
+The Palace Theatre (ca.1891-1931) of Boston, Massachusetts, United States, was a variety theatre on Court Street in the late 19th and early 20th centuries.
 Acts which performed there included Rose Hill Folly Co., Clifford & Dixon, Murry & Murry, Behler & Stone, and the Adamless Eden Burlesquers.
 It also showed photo-plays such as The Exploits of Elaine, The Master Key, and "Charles Chaplin comedies."
 Among its managers and proprietors were William Austin, F. J. Pilling, George Milbank, and Dunn & Waldron.
 The Palace occupied the building of the former Nickelodeon.
 It existed until 1931, when it was demolished.